 The bottom line is anything you can do to promote a calmer, more-organized work environment is a good idea.

 If every time is crunch time, as is often the case in contact centers, you can employ a more hands-on approach.
-When you’re there in the morning and see everyone struggling to keep up, offer to barge in and ease off their workload.
+When you’re there in the morning and see everyone struggling to keep up or de-escalate calls, offer to barge in and ease off their workload.